mentainha/m3o/cmd/api-ingress/README.md

-# API Gateway
+# API Ingress

 Ingress for apps and functions

 ## Overview

-The M3O API Gateway is a single entrypoint for apps, functions and more.
+The M3O API Ingress is a single entrypoint for apps, functions and more.
 It manages the usage of custom domains.

 ## Apps